Our Impact

 Ewaso Conservation & Tourism Forum

-A collective of stakeholders across the Ewaso ecosystem, working together to support conservation and community.
-Through collaboration, the Forum promotes peace, responsible stewardship, and coexistence between people and wildlife - while supporting regenerative land practices and the revitalisation of pastoralist cultures.
+The Ewaso Forum is a collective of conservation, tourism and community stakeholders within the Ewaso ecosystem, that work together to improve local governance, promote tribal tolerance, responsible stewardship and peaceful coexistence between people and wildlife, and support regenerative land practices and the revitalisation of pastoralist cultures.

 Building Capacity